Help is always near

 Since 2005, the SP Heartware Fund has helped bolster support for Community Chest’s programmes and services for seniors, run by social service agencies such as Care Corner Singapore.
 The Fund enables vulnerable seniors to age with dignity and respect.
 Early intervention is critical for those who are socially isolated or have limited access to support networks and services.

 Supported by the SP Heartware Fund, Care Corner’s Services for seniors include Active Ageing Centres, care hubs and gerontological counselling and mental health support.
 With 20 service points across Singapore, Care Corner provides an easily accessible support system close to home, and empowers beneficiaries to lead fulfilling and meaningful lives in their silver years.

-SP Group underwrites all fund-raising costs of the SP Heartware Fund so that every dollar you contribute will go fully to Community Chest to support programmes of these social service agencies.
+SP Group underwrites all fund-raising costs of the SP Heartware Fund so that every dollar you donate will go fully to the social service organisations.